anyswap/Anyswap-FAQ/General Questions.rst

 Q. Why is it important that Anyswap's Smart Contract, Cross Chain Bridge and DCRM are Open Source?

 A. The `Anyswap Smart Contract`_ , the `Cross Chain Bridge`_ and the `DCRM`_ source code can be examined and the applications can be re-created by anyone with a little programming knowledge.
 In this way users are assured that the code is indeed decentralized and that there are no back doors into the code, or any malicious code that could steal your data or assets.
 In fact IF THE DEX CODE IS NOT OPEN SOURCE, IT IS NOT DECENTRALIZED.
 Open Source code can be modified or copied by anyone (providing they comply with the licenses).
 This is important since the code can evolve and improve and cannot become stranded due to someone dying, or refusing or being unable to continue code development.

+Q. Are Anyswap's smart contracts audited?

+A. Yes.
+All new chains are audited by the company Slow Mist before going live.

 Q. What is a Cross Chain DEX?